Is timeshare cheaper than a regular holiday? A 20-year cost comparison vs Booking.com

-This one is pretty straightforward.
-David and Jayne do not have any signup costs.
+This part is simple.
+David and Jayne have no signup fees.

-Mary and John, on the other hand, must pay £15,000 in initial costs for one Silver Season (low season) week in Marriott's Marbella Beach Club.
-The contract lasts for a period of 20 years.
+Mary and John, however, pay £15,000 upfront for one Silver Season (low season) week at Marriott's Marbella Beach Club, on a 20-year contract.

-There will not be any resale value, and timeshare owners usually need to hire a law firm if they choose to break their contracts.
+There is no guaranteed resale value, and owners often need to instruct a law firm if they want to end a contract early.

 Timeshare costs: £15,000